he2a/av-dl/README.md

 # Set true to use thumbnail as cover for audio download or false to use default cover.
 coverthumb=true

-# Link to the cover image for use as default cover, including https:// part.
-thumblink=

-# Set true to autotrim cover to square for audio download.
+# Set true to autotrim youtube thumbnail to square for audio download.
 autotrimthumb=true

+# Set true to detect black bars in youtube thumbnail.
+smartcrop=true

 # Set true to embed subtitles for video download.
 embedsubs=true

 # Set true to embed auto translated subtitles for youtube videos.
-autosubs=false
+autosubs=true

 # Set false to show a text instead of logo.
 showlogo=true